The Right to Information During Crises

 The Right to Protection from Harm

-Realizing the right to protection from harm resulting from the use of ICTs and data can be measured by at least four core metrics, which include:
+The right to protection from harm resulting from the use of ICTs and data is derived from multiple sources.
+The Humanitarian Charter states:

 The Right to Data Privacy